A VPN kill switch is a feature built into some VPN apps that cuts off your internet if the connection to the VPN server drops.

 - IP traffic

 - WebRTC traffic

-If a kill switch is active, it will kick in as soon as the VPN connection is no longer being used.
+If a kill switch is active, it will kick in once the VPN connection is no longer being used.
 Until the VPN connection is reestablished, no data can be transmitted over the internet, keeping your data, IP address, and location private.

 When to use a VPN kill switch